-The Company has complied with most of the non-mandatory requirements of Corporate Governance stipulated under the SEBI Listing Regulations, as under:
+The Company has complied with most of the non-mandatory requirements of Corporate Governance stipulated under the SEBI LODR, 2015, as under:

-AUDIT QUALIFICATIONS:
+• AUDIT QUALIFICATIONS:

-During the period under review, there were no audit qualifications in respect of the Company's standalone and consolidated financial statements.
+During the period under review, there were no audit qualifications in respect of the Company's financial statements.
 The Company continues to adopt best accounting practices and has complied with the Accounting Standards and there is no difference in the treatment.

-SEPARATE POSTS OF CHAIRPERSON AND CEO:
+• SEPARATE POSTS OF CHAIRPERSON AND CEO:

-Mr. Raghunandan Dattatray Maluste, a Non-Executive Director Independent Director, Chairperson and Mr. Veenu Singla is the CEO of the Company.
+Mr. Raghunandan Dattatray Maluste, a Non-Executive Independent Director, Chairperson;

+Mr. Veenu Singla was the CEO of the Company till 31st January, 2025; &